eyob-gez/eyob-gez/README.md

 - 👋 Hi, I’m @eyob-gez
 - 👀 I’m interested in web application start up
-- 🌱 I’m currently learning mechanical engineering but more eagered to learn computer science
+- 🌱 I’m currently  working on my start up
 - 💞️ I’m looking to collaborate on with home rental web application
 - 📫 How to reach me via eyobgezahegn19@gmail.com